Charlie Munger Passes Away at 99: Here Are 9 of His Best Investing Lessons/Quotes

 Thanks to Munger, Buffett transitioned from buying unusually cheap stocks of companies that don’t necessarily have strong business prospects (called “cigar butts”) to buying wonderful companies that may not trade cheaply.

-With that, here are some interesting quotes uttered by the wise man who’s almost a century old (italics are used to emphasise key points when quoting Munger).
+To honour this legacy, here are some of the best quotes about investing and life uttered by the wise man (italics are used to emphasise key points when quoting Munger).